Meet the shortlisted nominees…

 Chief Executive Officer

-Katie originally joined the International Meat Trade Association (IMTA) without any trade knowledge, yet quickly developed a grasp of the industry and a knowledge of the complex world of trade related quotas.
+Katie originally joined The International Meat Trade Association (IMTA) without any trade knowledge, yet quickly developed a grasp of the industry and a knowledge of the complex world of trade related quotas.
 A baptism of fire followed with Brexit.
 Her rapid promotion to CEO occurred at a time of great change and uncertainty due to the Brexit negotiations, which had and continues to have a major impact on IMTA members.
-She has built a strong reputation and has developed a good team around her, gaining a healthy respect from those she deals with.
+She has built a strong reputation and has developed a good team around her, gaining a healthy respect from all those she deals with.

 Provision Trade Federation

 The long standing office manager at the Provision Trade Federation is a core member of the team and is relied upon to keep the wheels turning in this important and much admired trade body.
 One proposer said: “Think PTF and you automatically think Penny McEntire Kemp.
 She is simply brilliant and someone we all rely on.
 She deals with enquiries efficiently and in a friendly fashion, and she has given years of loyal service.
 She is outstanding at her job and in her understanding and knowledge of member needs.”